 - Barler and Campbell were designed by an internationally renowned architect. - Together, with the award-winning Long Library, they form an integrated cluster of perfectly sited buildings. - For a half century they provided an uplifting, creatively designed educational and public performance space for Wells College and the community of Aurora.

-They are worthy of historic designation as landmarks.
+They are worthy of historic designation as landmarks (see 7.05.B.1, a through d).

-Thank you for considering,
+Thank you,